uberVelocity/EEG-classification/README.md

 # Bachelor project

+## NOTES:
+Theta is usually a good descriptor of anger consistently throughout the trials.

 ## TODO:
 0. Save values of oscillatory power at sites, not the average, plot them and compare them.
 1. Before computing channel mean make sure no outliers are present for a given time!!!